wavesplatform/docs.wavesplatform/docs/en/waves-node/readme.md

 ## Already a Node Owner

-If already own a node, you will need to check for the latest updates and then go for one of the follwing:
+If you already own a node, you need to check for the latest updates and then proceed with one of the following:

 ### Upgrade Your Node